mautic/documentation/plugins/mailchimp.md

 # Mailchimp integration

 Mautic can send leads to Mailchimp upon some lead's action or when it gain some point limit.
-Mailchimp can be also used as an email sending system.
-This option is not part of the plugin though so it will not be covered on this page.

 ## Authorize the plugin